 Ingredients for 2 medium cakes:

-- 200g of candied fruits chopped in small cubes
+- 400g of candied fruits chopped in small cubes ( as much as you want really)

 - 2 tbsp of rum